-The truth is that New Year’s resolutions are notoriously hard to keep.
+The truth is that any resolution or goal is notoriously hard to keep.
 We set them with the best intentions of overhauling ourselves and yet year after year, we find ourselves lacking.
 You and I are not alone.
-There’s a whole day for people like us – January 17th – otherwise known as ‘Ditch New Year’s Resolutions Day’.
-Seriously.
 What if I told you it didn’t have to be that way?
-What if, with some simple help, you could learn tricks for how to keep to your goals over the next 12 months.
+What if, with some simple help, you could learn tricks for how to set and achieve your goals.
 Interested?
 Read on…

 Set goals that you WANT to achieve

 There’s no point in setting yourself a goal if you’re not motivated to achieve it.
-It’s all very well saying you want to lose twenty pounds but unless you want to get there and are willing to put in the work then don’t bother.
-You don’t HAVE to set any resolutions – a far healthier alternative to setting yourself a goal that you’re guaranteed to fail at before you’ve begun.
+It’s all very well saying you want to gain thousands of followers but unless you really want to get there and are willing to put in the work then don’t bother.
+You don’t HAVE to set any goals if you’re just happy as you are, don’t feel pressured to – a far healthier alternative to setting yourself a goal that you’re guaranteed to fail at before you’ve begun.
 Any new goal is going to push you so unless you’re committed and motivated to get there, you’re going to start to resent putting in the effort.
 With that in mind, pick a target that you really, really want to get to.